terencezl/terencezl.github.io/index.md

 > * One project was a rewrite of the MLAPI service with the GPU batching engine **service streamer** that was simple, flexible and effective. - It was like [Ray Serve](https://www.ray.io/ray-serve).
 > * Another project was a distributed ML data pipeline framework that was fault tolerant for spot GPU instances, orchestrated minimally by S3, Redis, `rsync`, `ssh` and UNIX tools.
 It was flexible for reuse and enabled observability by terminal dashboards (`tmux`, `watch`). - It was like [Ray Core](https://www.ray.io/ray-core).
 > * Another project was a multithreaded video frame ML processor that parsed unique face groups with tracking and clustering.
-> * Another project was re-architecting the neural vector DB/index engine, which ended up being **5** times more efficient, then another **500+** times (you read that right!) on top of that, solving scalability once and for all.
+> * Another project was re-architecting the neural vector DB/index engine, which ended up being **5** times more efficient, then another **100+** times on top of that, solving scalability once and for all.
 >
 > I also carried various projects from research & prototyping to production in accelerated time frames, and obtained very concrete rules to determine progress in a sea of complexity.
 I defined the Technology Process in the context of the company: problem definition & claim, strategizing & planning, solving & characterization, and production implementation stages.
 I made sure to communicate the expectations and stop gaps at each stage.
 With a few projects completed, I demonstrated that technology leadership could be driven out of a persistent vision.
 >